California to give 40% of vaccine doses to vulnerable areas

 Once 2 million vaccine doses are given out in those neighborhoods, the state will make it easier for counties to move through reopening tiers that dictate business and school reopenings.

 Right now, a county can move from the most restrictive purple tier to the lower red tier based on several metrics, including having 7 or fewer new COVID cases per 100,000 people per day over a period of several weeks.
 That metric will change to 10 new cases or fewer.
-In the red tier, businesses like restaurants and gyms can open for indoor services at limited capacity.
+In the red tier, businesses such as restaurants and gyms can open for indoor services at limited capacity.

+Also in the red tier, schools that want to access new state funding must provide in-person learning for students in transitional kindergarten through grade 6 and at least one grade each in middle and high school.

-About 1.6 million vaccine doses have already been given in those 400 ZIP codes, and the state will hit the 2 million mark in the next week or two, officials said.
+About 1.6 million vaccine doses already have been given to people in those 400 ZIP codes, and the state will hit the 2 million mark in the next week or two, officials said.

 Once the state gives out 4 million doses in those neighborhoods, it will revise the metrics for getting into the even less restrictive orange and yellow tiers.